TomasHubelbauer/markdown-webp/readme.md

 The lack of support in Safari is a bummer.

-- It works in the VS Code MarkDown preview
+- Supported in VS Code MarkDown preview
-- [ ] Works in GitHub MarkDown preview?
+- Supported in GitHub MarkDown preview

 ## Alternatives